What is planning in the moment?

 The Learning Environment

-Our learning environment consists of three areas, the main classroom, the creative area and outdoors.
+Our learning environment consists of several areas; the main classroom, a role play/home corner, the creative area and outdoors.
 Each area is equally important and provides children with a range of resources and equipment to support their learning and development and work towards the achievement of the Early Learning Goals (ELGs) at the end of the reception year.

 We continuously review the environment and available resources to meet children’s interests to ensure that children are highly engaged in their learning and demonstrate high levels of wellbeing.